pirate/inject-luxinate/README.md

 =========================================

-This is a lightweight utility that allows you to inject a download button into web pages that Ritashugisha's [Luxinate](https://github.com/Ritashugisha/Luxinate) is capable of downloading audio from (e.g. youtube and soundcloud).
+This is a lightweight utility that allows you to inject a download button into web pages that Ritashugisha's [Luxinate](https://github.com/Ritashugisha/Luxinate) (backed by youtubedl) is capable of downloading audio from (e.g. youtube, soundcloud, bandcamp...).

 [Luxinate](http://www.alfredforum.com/topic/3238-luxinate-download-video-and-audio-from-youtube-and-soundcloud/) is an awesome plugin for [Alfred 2](http://www.alfredapp.com/) that allows you to download Audio and Video (using youtube-dl) from a variety of sites, by simply providing a link to the page.